Martin County’s Leading Rehab: Get The Best Treatment For Your Addiction or Mental Health Illness

 In the U.S., drug rehab centers are most commonly accredited by:

-- CARF (Commission on Accreditation of Rehabilitation Facilities) – an independent, nonprofit organization that accredits addiction and dual diagnosis programs.
-It is the largest accrediting body for addiction treatment programs.
+- CARF (Commission on Accreditation of Rehabilitation Facilities) – an independent, nonprofit organization that accredits programs that focus on substance abuse and dual diagnosis (or co-occurring disorders).
+It is the largest accrediting body for substance abuse treatment centers.

-- The Joint Commission (formerly JCAHO) – America’s largest accreditor of health care services and the second largest accreditor of addiction treatment programs.
+- The Joint Commission (formerly JCAHO) – The United States’ biggest accreditor of health care services and the second largest accreditor of substance abuse programs.

 Get the Help You Deserve